 The MER-CG programme includes five categories of grants, depending of the candidate’s merits and needs.

 Only students admitted in the MER MSc programme can apply for the 3 following categories – waivers (DEADLINE: July 15th Year 0):

 - Smooth Fee 3C Grant: 5400 € are awarded as a part of their annual registration fee to selected third-country students (applied and decided on an annual basis); certain pathways may be not available for holders of this category grant.

 - Waiver Plus Grant: 2000 € are awarded as a part of their annual registration fee to selected EU students (applied and decided on an annual basis); certain pathways may be not available for holders of this category grant.

 - Waiver Minus Grant: 1000 € are awarded as a part of their annual registration fee to awarded EU students (applied and decided on an annual basis); no pathway restriction accounts for holders of this category grant.

 Earlier applications are recommended but on line applications for the following 2 categories – mobility- are received until de deadlines indicated below:

-- Mobility Grant: 2800 € per semester (14 weeks) are awarded for compulsory mobility support during both the taught part and the research part of the programme (DEADLINE YEAR 1 STUDENTS: July 15th Year 0; DEADLINE YEAR 2 STUDENTS: July 15th Year 1)
+- Mobility Grant: 2800 € for 1 semester (14 weeks) per year are awarded for compulsory mobility support during both the taught part and the research part of the programme (DEADLINE YEAR 1 STUDENTS: July 15th Year 0; DEADLINE YEAR 2 STUDENTS: July 15th Year 1)

 - Research Grant: 2500 € – monthly allowance are awarded for the 5 month research activity period of the MSc Thesis.
 Only available for Year 2 students; applications can be made until December 1st Year 2, in parallel with the definitive assignment of MSc research project and supervisor (DEADLINE YEAR 2 STUDENTS: December 1st Year 2)